Pupil Voice

 Aristotle

-Our parliamentarians visiting 'The Mother of Parliaments' in December.
+Our parliamentarians visiting 'The Mother of Parliaments' last December.

 At Hillcrest we value the children’s voices in decision making.
 The Hillcrest Parliament is made up of a representative - a class MP - from every class, from Reception to Year 6.